Skip to main content

 Information • Prevention • Transmission

-How We Are Working to Control West Nile Virus?
+How Are We Working to Control West Nile Virus?

 The C-UPHD contracts with the City of Champaign, the City of Urbana, and the Village of Savoy to provide a mosquito abatement program.
 Larvicides, which disrupt the life cycle of mosquitoes, are applied to all municipal catch basins that hold standing water.
 These products are specifically designed to prevent adult mosquito emergence and will not adversely affect humans or mammals.